App icon

 What the icon does (and the specs)

 The icon carries an outsized share of the first-impression and recognition work in ASO.
 It appears at small sizes in dense lists, so it has to be legible and distinctive in a glance, and it has to stay recognizable on the home screen after install.
-The format rules are strict: the App Store icon must be 1024×1024 pixels with no transparency — submitting an icon with an alpha channel produces an error, because every pixel needs a color value.
+The format rules are strict: the App Store icon must be 1024×1024 pixels with no transparency.
+Submitting an icon with an alpha channel produces an error, because every pixel needs a color value.
 The Google Play icon is 512×512 pixels as a 32-bit PNG (which does support alpha).
 Get these wrong and you can’t ship; get the design right and you lift conversion across every surface the icon appears on.

-Because it appears everywhere and is judged instantly, the icon is rarely "set and forget" — it’s a prime candidate for testing.
+Because it appears everywhere and is judged instantly, the icon is rarely "set and forget".
+It’s a prime candidate for testing.

 - Apple: 1024×1024 px, no transparency/alpha (every pixel a color).